 Carly was born and raised in Portland, Oregon.
 She graduated from Oregon State University in 2010, earning two Bachelor degrees—one in Education and the other in Human Development and Family Sciences.
-Since graduating from Oregon State, Carly has worked in classrooms of all ages, from preschool through high school.
-She also taught at the Child Development Center at Nike World Headquarters, and has been a mentor and coach of college students as well.
+After graduating from Oregon State, Carly taught for several years in classrooms of all ages, from preschool through high school.
+She also taught at the Child Development Center at Nike World Headquarters, and was a mentor and coach of college students as well.

 Carly has a growth mindset and a passion for motivating her students to develop strong communication, teamwork, and interpersonal skills.
 She strives to help her students expand their individual talents, and to connect with and respect the world around them.

-Hiking, yoga, snowboarding, running and exploring nature are some of the ways Carly enjoys spending her time.
-She also loves listening to music, cooking, watching movies, and reading.
-In her spare moments, Carly enjoys pampering her two sweet cats, Bella and Sophie.
+Carly married her sweetheart, Jonathan, in 2018.
+Together, they enjoy hiking, snowshoeing, running, dancing, and living their faith.
+They also love listening to music, cooking, watching movies, and reading.
+In her spare moments, Carly enjoys yoga, exploring nature, and pampering their two sweet cats, Bella and Sophie.